Ultra-high quality two-dimensional electron systems

 The power-law dependence observed for the mobility vs. 2D electron density profiles plotted in Fig. 2(a) is also noteworthy.
 Within the same category of samples, we observe a $\mu\propto n^{0.7}$ relation for all cases.
 A similar power-law dependence was reported in high-quality, low-density GaAs 2DESs with very large spacer-layer thicknesses, and it is usually interpreted as an indication that the mobility is limited by the residual impurities in the structure \cite{powerlaw,powerlaw2,powerlaw3}; there is also theoretical justification for such an interpretation \cite{Gold1}.
 This understanding is certainly consistent with our results, as the primary improvement we have made to our samples compared to the previous data is the reduction of residual impurities in the structure.
 Based on models for the two types of structures used for our samples \cite{DW1,Gold1}, we estimate that the residual impurity concentration in our GaAs QWs is $\simeq1\times10^{13}$ /cm$^3$.
 Considering that there are $\sim1\times10^{23}$ atoms/cm$^3$ in single-crystal GaAs, this means there is roughly one impurity for every 10 billion atoms in these samples.

 As mentioned in the introduction, probing intricate many-body phenomena is a core application of ultra-high-quality GaAs 2DESs.
-In this context, we also studied the low-temperature ($T\simeq30$ mK) magnetotransport of a representative record-quality sample with $n\simeq1.0\times10^{11}$/cm$^2$.
+In this context, we also studied the low-temperature ($T\simeq30$ mK) magnetotransport of one of our representative samples with $n\simeq1.0\times10^{11}$/cm$^2$.
 The specific layer structure for this sample is provided in Supplementary Information Table 1.
 Figure 3(a) shows a full-field longitudinal magnetoresistance ($R_{xx}$) trace of the sample, while Figs. 3(b) and (c) focus on specific regions near zero magnetic field and near $\nu=1/2$, respectively; $\nu=hn/eB$ is the Landau level filling factor, where $h$ is the Planck constant, $e$ is the fundamental charge, and $B$ is the perpendicular magnetic field.
-The sample reveals exceptional characteristics.
+It is clear from the data that the sample has very high quality.
 For example, as seen in Fig. 3(b), there are prominent signatures of Shubnikov-de Hass oscillations up to $\nu=106$ at $B<0.04$ T. This implies that the Landau level broadening in this sample is smaller than the $B=0.04$ T cyclotron energy gap of $heB/m^*\simeq68$ $\mu$eV ($m^*=0.067$ is the effective mass of electrons in GaAs in units of the free-electron mass).
 In addition, the data plotted in Fig. 3(c) display high-order FQH states up to $\nu=16/31$ and $\nu=14/29$ on the left and right flanks of $\nu=1/2$.
-The highest-order FQH states observed in the best previous GaAs samples with similar density are marked in black \cite{Pan2}.
-In total, nine extra FQH states are observed near $\nu=1/2$ in our sample, whose lowest- and highest-order Landau level fillings are marked in red on each side of $\nu=1/2$.
-For comparison, in the best quality monolayer graphene samples, the highest-order FQH states observed near $\nu=1/2$ are $\nu=8/15$ and $\nu=7/15$ on the left and right flanks of $\nu=1/2$ at similar temperatures but higher magnetic fields ($\sim14$ T) \cite{Graphene.FQHE.2018}; the data presented in Fig. 3 exhibits 15 additional FQH states with respect to these samples.
+We compare these results to those reported previously for epitaxially-grown samples and two-dimensional materials with ultra-high-quality.
+In total, compared to previous ultra-high-quality GaAs samples with similar density \cite{Pan2}, nine extra FQH states are observed near $\nu=1/2$ in our sample, whose lowest- and highest-order Landau level fillings are marked in red on each side of $\nu=1/2$.
+For comparison, in ultra-high-quality monolayer graphene samples, high-order FQH states have been observed up to $\nu=8/15$ and $\nu=7/15$ on the left and right flanks of $\nu=1/2$ at similar temperatures but higher magnetic fields ($\sim14$ T) \cite{Graphene.FQHE.2018}; the data presented in Fig. 3 exhibits 15 additional FQH states with respect to these samples.